-"other" and Muslims' "other" and so he is accepted, not bothered.
-So Final Solutions is not simply about the ravages of communal violence but it is also about the desired and desirable emancipation of society from the trap of communal animosity or disharmony.
+As he tries to regain his calmness and composure, Aruna has also attempted to maintain her poise.
+So Javed, Bobby, Aruna, and Smita go beyond the lines of communal divide.
+They all create their freedom by nurturing their respective progressive ideas and fortifying their budding love for humanity.
+Bobby leads from the front and dandles the Hindu idol without a trace of disinclination, distrust, skepticism, and mockery.
+He respects "the other," his "other," and Muslims' "other," and so he is accepted, not othered.
+So Final Solutions is not simply about the ravages of communal violence.
+Still, it is also about society's desired and desirable emancipation from the trap of communal animosity or disharmony.
 That is why Aruna and Javed must shed their prejudices.
 So Smita has said categorically to Aruna:

-I listened to you and I obeyed you.
+I listened to you, and I obeyed you.
 I tolerated your prejudices only because you are my mother.
-May be I should have told you earlier, but I'm telling you now, I can't bear it!
-Please don't burden me anymore, I can't take it.
+I should have told you earlier, but I'm telling you now, I can't bear it!
+Please don't burden me anymore; I can't take it.
 (Collected Plays213)

-So Asha Kuthari Chaudhury has inferred that with the intrusion of Bobby and Javed, Smita reveals her true sensibility and frees herself of the stifling prejudices of her mother, at the same time trying to be fair to her (40).
+So Asha Kothari Chaudhury has inferred that with the intrusion of Bobby and Javed, Smita reveals her true sensibility and frees herself of her mother's oppressive prejudices while trying to be fair to her (40).